NJAU-CDSIC/CircaKB/README.md

 - `initData.R`: Import the data file (.csv)  and obtain the time-course gene expression matrix.
 - `batchProcessing.R`: Based on the experimental conditions,  7 models for circadian oscillation detection or 5 models for differential rhythmicity analysis will be implemented through this interface.
 - `Methods.R`: This script file includes the source code for all 12 computational models.
+The code for each model can be freely obtained from the original authors via their publications.
 - `params_x.json`: Parameters asociated with uploading dataset (import to initData.R)
 - `Example_data`: This folder hosts three example datasets.
 - `RUN.sh`: Command lines to run the scripts on the shell.